mfreiholz/Qt-Advanced-Docking-System/README.md

 ### [CETONI Elements](https://www.cetoni.com/products/qmixelements/)

 The CETONI Elements software from [CETONI](https://www.cetoni.com) is a comprehensive, plugin-based and modular laboratory automation software for controlling CETONI devices using a joint graphical user interface.
 The software features a powerful script system to automate processes.
-This [blog post](https://www.cetoni.com/blog/qmixelements-advanced-docking-system/) gives a nice overview about the use of the Qt
-Advanced Docking System in the CETONI Elements sofware.
+The software uses the advanced docking system to give the user the freedom to arrange all the views and windows that are provided by the various plugins.

 ![CETONI_Elements](doc/showcase_qmix_elements.png)